isc-projects/stork/doc/dev/devel.rst

     ubuntu:22.04                             wget                                     1.21.
 1.21.2-2ubuntu1                          true

 The "Base image" is an image or stage name specified in the ``FROM`` directive.
-The "Declared version" is a version currently specified in the Dockerfile.
+The "Current version" is a version currently specified in the Dockerfile.
 The trialing asterisks are trimmed.
-The "Available version" is latest version available in the OS repository.
+The "Latest version" is latest version available in the OS repository.
-The "Available version" indicates if the "Available version" meets the "Declared version".
+The "Latest version" indicates if the "Latest version" meets the "Current version".

 Known limitations: